Hashir-Akbar/Hashir-Akbar/README.md

 I am a passionate programmer who thrives on turning ideas into code.
 I enjoy diving deep into complex problems and constantly learning new technologies and techniques.
 Every day presents an opportunity for growth, and I eagerly embrace it.
 While I don't claim to be the best, my commitment to continuous improvement drives me to push my limits and strive for excellence in every project I undertake.
 My journey is one of relentless learning, persistence, and a deep love for coding.

+- 🔭 Perfection isn't the goal but being better is.
 - 🌱 I’m currently learning some nasty stuff.
 - 💼 I’m looking to collaborate with companies/agencies/freelancers.
-- 😃 Pronouns: He/Him
+- ✨ Living inside the terminal.
 - ⚡ Fun Fact: no fun, only code
-- ✨ Keep moving and you'll overcome one day.
+- 📧 Keep moving and you'll find a way.

 ### GitHub Stats: